RichardWatkins1/CV/README.md

 [Work Experience](#WorkExperience) | [Education](#Education) | [Self Study](#SelfStudy) | [Experience](#Experience)

-As a motivated and self-driven individual I’m always seeking new challenges.
-This led me to change careers from a science teacher at one of the UK’s top performing schools and learn to code.
+I’m a highly proficient Software Engineer with close to 4 years commercial experience working for an Ecommerce platform.
+In this role I’ve worked across a range of microservices and technologies which has given me the skills needed to pick up and solve new problems quickly.

-A three month intensive course at Makers Academy taught me a range of technologies essential for web development as well as working to agile standards to code in real-world projects.
-Obtaining a job at a startup really helped me continue to develop and pick up a wide range of skills including building and maintaining scalable applications while giving me the experience of debugging and optimising production code.
-It has also given me the opportunity to work in a full stack environment and this is something I would like to continue.
+Within the organisation I’ve moved across teams working on both front end and back end teams.
+Recently I’ve taken and passed my Professional Scrum Master certification and am helping in the continued adoption of Scrum and Agile practices in my current organisation.

-I’m looking to continue to grow by working with like-minded individuals at a company which embodies modern practices and will support my passion for solving real world problems by building scalable, maintainable services.
+I'm passionate about collaboratively writing high quality software and I'm looking to continue to grow and be challenged as part of a team while adding real value to users.
+I’m looking for a company with like-minded individuals who embody modern practices and will support my passion for solving real world problems by building scalable, maintainable services.

 ## <a name="WorkExperience">Work Experience</a>